- YouTube take on Poznan

-The airport offers connections operated by traditional carriers such as LOT, Lufthansa or SAS, as well as low-cost ones: Ryanair and Wizz Air.
+The airport offers connections operated by traditional carriers such as LOT, Lufthansa, SAS, British Airways, or Jet Air, as well as low-cost ones: Ryanair, Aer Lingus and Wizz Air.

 In order to book tickets, please visit the website of the respective airline.

-The PKS bus station is situated near the main train station.
+The PKS bus station is situated near the main train station, on Towarowa Street and opposite Collegium Novum.
 The timetable is available here (Polish

 version only).
 The PKS station also serves as an international coach station.